 You Make Deposits From Your Bank Account

-In order to invest with Stash, you have to select a “funding account”, which is the bank account from which you’ll withdraw funds to deposit to your investment account.
+In order to invest with STASH, you have to select a “funding account”, which is the bank account from which you’ll withdraw funds to deposit to your investment account.

-Stash Invest doesn’t allow you to make deposits via a credit card, nor will they let you make automatic deposits from your bank account.
+STASH doesn’t allow you to make deposits via a credit card, nor will they let you make automatic deposits from your bank account.

 No Credit Check